Omar-Masri/PARSER_JSON/Lisp/README.txt

 Goal: create a json parser implementation using lisp.

+Style:
+we tried to write the code to be as close to the grammar laid down in json.org as to make the code more readable

 end-user functions:

 jsonread: jsonread(Filename) opens the file "filename" and tries to create a parsed json